Emomali Rahmon: Presidency (1994–present)

-Following constitutional changes, he was re-elected on 6 November 1999 to a seven-year term, officially taking 97% of the vote.
+On 22 June 2003, a referendum was passed, allowing him to run for two more consecutive seven-year terms after his term expired in 2006.
+Rahmon was re-elected for a seven-year term in a controversial election on 6 November 2006, with about 79% of the vote, according to official results.

-On 22 June 2003, a referendum was passed allowing him to run for two more consecutive seven-year terms after his term expired in 2006.
-Rahmon was re-elected to a seven-year term in a controversial election on 6 November 2006, with about 79% of the vote, according to official results.
+In a cable dispatch that was leaked in 2010, the U.S. embassy in Dushanbe reported that Tajikistan's largest bank was controlled by Rahmon and his family.
+The same leaked diplomatic cable also contains confidential marked information on how the Tajik president diverts to himself most of the revenues from the country's biggest industries, hydroelectricity and exported aluminum.

-In a diplomatic cable that was leaked in 2010, the United States ambassador in Tajikistan reported that Rahmon and his family controlled the country's major businesses, including the largest bank.
-On 6 November 2013, he was re-elected for with about 84% of the vote, in an election process which the Organization for Security and Co-operation in Europe said lacked "genuine choice and meaningful pluralism".
+On 6 November 2013, he was re-elected for more seven years in office with about 84% of the vote, in an election process which the Organization for Security and Co-operation in Europe said lacked "genuine choice and meaningful pluralism".

 In December 2015, a law passed by Tajikistan's parliament gave Rahmon the title "Founder of Peace and National Unity – Leader of the Nation" (Асосгузори сулҳу ваҳдати миллӣ – Пешвои миллат).
 The "Leader of the Nation" component is used frequently as a shorter title.
-In addition to granting Rahmon lifelong immunity from prosecution, the law also gave him a number of other lifelong privileges, including veto powers over all major state decisions, the freedom to address the nation and parliament on all matters he deems important, and the privilege of attending all government meetings and parliament sessions.
+In addition to granting Rahmon lifelong immunity from prosecution, the law also granted him many other lifelong privileges, including veto power over all major state decisions, the freedom to address the nation and parliament on all matters he deems important, and the privilege of attending all government meetings and parliamentary sessions.

 On 22 May 2016, a nationwide referendum approved a number of changes to the country's constitution.
 Among the main changes were the removal of presidential term limits for Rahmon, a ban on religious political parties such as the Islamic Renaissance Party, and the reduction of the minimum eligibility age for presidential candidates from 35 to 30, enabling Rahmon's older son, Rustam Emomali, to run for president any time after 2017.
+The conduct for the referendum has been questioned, as Reporters Without Borders had claimed the Tajik government had been "blocking", "intimidating" and "threatening" independent media just before it.
 In January 2017, Rustam was appointed Mayor of Dushanbe, the country's largest city and capital.

-In November 2018, Rahmon launched a hydroelectric station to solve energy problems.
+In November 2018, Rahmon relaunched a hydroelectric station project to solve energy problems.
 In October 2020, he was once again re-elected as president for a fifth term with a margin of 90.92%, amid fraud allegations.
 In July 2021, over 1,000 Afghan troops and civilians fled to Tajikistan after Taliban insurgents took control of many parts of Afghanistan.
 In response, Rahmon ordered 20,000 reserve servicemen of the country's Ground Forces to be sent to the Afghan–Tajik border.